alecjacobson/MeshQuickLookPlugin/README.md

 This will copy the directory ./Mesh.qlgenerator/ into /Library/QuickLook/ and reload the Quicklook Manager (so that you see your changes in Finder).

-= Dependencies =
+# Dependencies

+This plugin depends heavily on [libigl](https://github.com/libigl/libigl/).

-Install Mesa3D using macports.
+Install Mesa3D using macports/homebrew.

     sudo port install mesa